 What Is pH?

-Considering that the pH of teardrops from a human eye is about 7.5, having a pH as close to that number as possible will make swimming more comfortable.
-As a pool service tech I sometimes hear people complain that swimmers' eyes hurt because the chlorine level is too high.
+The pH of human teardrops is about 7.5.
+Having a pH as close to that number as possible will make swimming more comfortable.
+As a pool service tech, I sometimes hear people complain that swimmers' eyes hurt because the chlorine level is too high.
 But in these cases, an unbalanced pH level, not a high chlorine level, is almost always the problem.

 Many things can affect the pH balance in a swimming pool:

 - water treatment chemicals

 - scaling (which can lead to clogged filters, clogged heater elements, and reduced circulation)